ibm-cloud-docs/vpc/vpn-faqs.md

 {: faq}
 {: support}

 The VPN gateway must be deployed in the VPC to provide connectivity.
-The VPN gateway provides connectivity to the entire zone where it is deployed.
+A route-based VPN can be configured to provide connectivity to all zones.
 A VPN gateway needs four available private IP addresses in the subnet to provide high availability and automatic maintenance.
 It is best if you use a dedicated subnet for the VPN gateway of size 16, where the length of the subnet prefix is shorter or equal to 28.

 ## What should I do if I am using ACLs on the subnet that is used to deploy the VPN gateway?
 {: #faq-vpn-6}